 In the course of our conversations with your business associates, trusted business partners, coaches or mentors, you’ll learn to challenge conventional wisdom at every turn.
 By further exploring the topics outlined above, you should be able to build a flexible framework to help you effectively navigate through uncertainty and achieve your small business goals.

-If you need additional help, please feel free to contact me and I’ll be happy to share some of my best business advice or “Success Factors”, as they have proven to be successful for me in my own business and have been replicated by some of the most successful business owners I know.
+If you need additional help, please feel free to contact me and I’ll be happy to share some of my best business advice or “success factors of a business”, as they have proven to be successful for me in my own business and have been replicated by some of the most successful business owners I know.

-To learn more about how business owners can scale and drive more growth through tools like Factoring and other important considerations, visit our blog for articles on related topics, or contact us directly at email@example.com.
-You can also find me on Twitter and LinkedIn.
+To learn more about how business owners can scale and drive more growth through tools like Factoring and other important considerations, visit our blog for articles on related topics, or contact us directly.